-Medicys Limited is committed to protecting the privacy of the information we collect from each market research participant.
+Medicys Limited is committed to protecting the information we collect from each participant.
 The following Notice outlines how we use that information.
-This Notice was established in 2018 and was last updated on June 8, 2021.
+This Notice was established in 2018 and was last updated on August 4, 2022.

-Medicys Limited is an independent company headquartered in the United Kingdom, conducting genuine research studies for a broad range of clients (market research agencies and management consultancies) and in many different healthcare subject areas.
-Our primary role is to recruit market research participants.
+Medicys Limited is an independent company headquartered in the United Kingdom, conducting genuine research studies for a broad range of clients and in many different healthcare subject areas.

-Most importantly, we use your information only for the administration of market research activities.
-We do not engage in further marketing activities, including the sale and marketing of products or services, and as such your details will not be passed to third party vendors for this purpose.
-We are simply interested in your opinions.
+We use your information only for our research administration purposes.
+We do not engage in further activities; as such your details will never be passed on to any third party.

-We use Personal Data that we collect directly from our research participants, publicly available websites and publications or from vendors or list suppliers, for the following business purposes, without limitation:
+We use Personal Data that we collect directly from research participants, publicly available websites and publications or from list suppliers, for the following business purposes, without limitation:

-Maintaining and supporting our services (medical market research fieldwork services, including the recruitment of market research participants), delivering and providing the requested services including payment of honoraria to our research participants, and complying with our contractual obligations related thereto; satisfying governmental reporting, tax, and other requirements; storing and processing data, including Personal Data, in computer databases and servers located in the United Kingdom, the EEA and US (cloud-based services, forms, IT, telecom and streaming services) ; verifying identity of our research participants; as requested by our research participants; for other business-related purposes permitted or required under applicable local law and regulation; and as otherwise required by law.
+Maintaining and supporting our services (healthcare research, including the recruitment of participants), delivering and providing the requested services including payment of honoraria to participants, and complying with our contractual obligations related thereto; satisfying governmental reporting, tax, and other requirements; storing and processing data, including Personal Data, in computer databases and servers located in the United Kingdom, the EEA and US (cloud-based services, forms, IT, telecom and streaming services); verifying identity of research participants; as requested by research participants; for other business-related purposes permitted under applicable local law and regulation; and as otherwise required by law.

 LEGAL BASES FOR DATA PROCESSING

-Our legal bases for the processing of your Personal Data are:
+Our legal bases for processing your Personal Data are:

-1) your consent; 2) any other applicable legal bases, such as our legitimate interest in offering services (participation in market research events and studies) of value to you (see our Legitimate Interests Assessment here)
+2) any other applicable legal bases, such as our legitimate interest in offering services (participation in research events and studies) of value to you (see our Legitimate Interests Assessment here)

-Initial registration and join us information for as long as your panel membership is active and for a period of 5 years thereafter to allow you to re-activate your participation without loss of data.
+Initial registration information for as long as your community membership is active and for a period of 5 years thereafter to allow you to re-activate your participation without loss of data.

-All information collected during the research process, including survey results, will be retained by Medicys Limited for a period of 24 months, except audio and video recording, which will be retained for a period of 12 months.
+All information collected during the research process, including survey results, will be retained by Medicys for a period of 24 months, except audio and video recording, which will be retained for a period of 3 months.

 Honorarium payment information will be kept for 6 years.